-The policy will help to encourage the responsible sale, supply and consumption of alcohol and will focus on reducing alcohol-related harm.
+The Local Alcohol Policy (LAP) will help to encourage the responsible sale, supply and consumption of alcohol and will focus on reducing alcohol-related harm.
 In doing so, the LAP will help to create environments across the Auckland region that are safer and more exciting for everyone to enjoy.

 - where new alcohol licences are allowed to establish

 - how many new alcohol licences are allowed

 - when bars, restaurants and nightclubs can be open

 - when bottle shops and supermarkets can sell alcohol

 - when clubs (e.g. sports clubs, RSAs) can sell alcohol.

 It can also set out conditions that can be applied to alcohol licences to improve standards across Auckland.

 Once adopted, the policy will need to be considered by the District Licensing Committee (DLC) and the Alcohol Regulatory Authority (ARLA) when they make decisions on new licence applications.
 The LAP will also have some effect on existing licences.